Chapter 15: STARKs

 Prover’s Algorithm:

-5. Compute constraint polynomials, form quotients, combine into the composition polynomial.
+Compute constraint polynomials, form quotients, and batch them into the composition polynomial using the challenges from step 4.

-6. Evaluate the composition polynomial on $D$.
-Commit via Merkle tree.
-Output composition_root.
+Evaluate the composition polynomial on $D$.
+Commit via a second Merkle tree and send the composition root to the verifier.

 Verifier’s Algorithm:

-1. Receive trace_root, composition_root, FRI commitments, and query responses.
+Receive the Merkle roots (trace and composition), FRI commitments, and query responses.

-Why does this work?
+Why is this sound?
 The prover committed to the trace before learning the query points (Fiat-Shamir).
-If the trace violates any constraint, the composition “polynomial” isn’t actually low-degree; it has poles.
-FRI catches this.
-If the trace is valid but the prover committed to a different composition, the two disagree at most points (Schwartz-Zippel).
-The random queries catch this.
+If the trace violates any constraint, the composition polynomial has poles and isn’t low-degree; FRI catches this.
+If the trace is valid but the prover committed to a different composition polynomial, the opened value and the locally recomputed value disagree at most points (Schwartz-Zippel); the random queries catch this.

-The protocol described here uses the DEEP method (Domain Extension for Eliminating Pretenders).
-In standard FRI, the verifier queries the composition polynomial only at points in the LDE domain $D$.
-A subtle attack exists: a cheating prover could commit to a function that’s low-degree on $D$ but encodes the wrong trace values.
-DEEP closes this gap by having the verifier sample a random point $z$ outside $D$ and requiring the prover to open trace polynomials there.
-Since honest trace polynomials are globally low-degree, they can be evaluated anywhere; a cheater who faked values only on $D$ cannot consistently answer queries at $z$.
-The “domain extension” refers to this expansion beyond $D$; “eliminating pretenders” refers to catching cheaters whose polynomials only pretend to be correct within the original domain.
+There is a subtle gap in standard FRI: the verifier only queries points in the LDE domain $D$, so a cheating prover could commit to a function that’s low-degree on $D$ but encodes wrong trace values.
+DEEP-FRI (introduced in Chapter 10) closes this gap.
+The verifier samples a random point $z$ outside $D$ and requires the prover to open the trace polynomials there.
+Since honest trace polynomials are globally low-degree, they can be evaluated anywhere; a cheater who faked values only on $D$ cannot consistently answer at $z$.
+In the STARK context, this means the AIR-FRI link is checked at a point the prover could not have anticipated when constructing the trace commitment, which is why most STARK implementations use DEEP-FRI rather than standard FRI.

 A Concrete Example: Fibonacci